Glurge: A little girl gives her parent a gold-wrapped box filled with kisses, then dies.

 An accident took the life of the child only a short time later and it is told that the father kept that gold box by his bed for all the years of his life.
 And whenever he was discouraged or faced difficult problems he would open the box and take out an imaginary kiss and remember the love of the child who had put it there.

-Origins: Variously titled "Gold Wrapping Paper" and "The Gold Box," this piece has been reproduced in a number of inspirational and self-help books and was even read into the record of the Australian Parliament in 2001 by one of the members of that body.
+Origins: Variously titled "Gold Wrapping Paper" and "The Gold Box," this piece has been reproduced in a number of inspirational and

 The common Internet-circulated version of this item is based on a longer first-person account given by Margaret Fishback Powers in her 1993 book Footprints: The True Story Behind the Poem That Inspired Millions.
 Although Powers asserts she penned the "Footprints" poem when she was a young woman searching for direction at the crossroads in her life, her claim is disputed by the estate of Mary Stevenson, which supports